GarrettNicolai/DTL/README.md

 ==Acknowledgments:==
-This work was supported by the Alberta Ingenuity and Informatics Circle of Research Excellence (iCORE) throughout the Alberta Ingenuity Graduate Student Scholarship and iCORE ICT Graduate Student Scholarship.
+This work was supported by the Alberta Ingenuity and Informatics Circle of Research Excellence (iCORE) throughout the Alberta Ingenuity Graduate Student Scholarship and iCORE ICT Graduate Student Scholarship, the National Science and Engineering Research Council of Canada (NSERC), and Alberta Innovates -- Technology Futures (AITF).

 ==The list of known publications that utilized the DirecTL+:== _(Please contact me to include your usage in this list)_

 Sittichai Jiampojamarn, Kenneth Dwyer, Shane Bergsma, Aditya Bhargava, Qing Dou, Mi-Young Kim, Grzegorz Kondrak "Transliteration generation and mining with limited training resources"